Alan Crawford. Registered MBACP | Person-Centred | Addiction | Walk & Talk

 With me, counselling is a natural conversation with a caring, understanding and encouraging person who can help you to process your feelings, get a fresh perspective on your situation and make the changes you wish to make in your life.

+There are no props or flipcharts and I don't tell you how to think or what to do.
 We simply sit opposite each other in comfortable chairs with a hot drink and talk about whatever is going on for you.
 I believe deeply in the capacity of open, compassionate and contemplative conversation to heal and transform.

 I have a private, confidential and professional counselling practice based in St. Helens and also see clients from a space at Stonewater Zen Centre on Hope Street in Liverpool.
 I currently have no waiting list, you will be seen promptly, can have as many sessions as you need and can be re-assured that seeing me will not appear in your medical records.